 Political Participation

-Within the single-party system, elections for the National Assembly are regularly held, and the National Assembly in turn elects the executive.
-The process to nominate candidates includes effective screening mechanisms that prevent any candidate from running without official approval.
-However, citizens have the option to abstain from voting, cast blank or null votes, or selectively vote for candidates – contrary to the Communist Party’s expectation to vote for the entire list of candidates.
-Voting is not mandatory, but there is strong mobilization and social pressure to participate; turnout has decreased in recent years.
-In the March 2023 elections, over 24% of the Cuban electorate chose to abstain, 6.2% of votes cast were left blank, and 3.5% were declared invalid – clear signs of disapproval.
-Nevertheless, two-thirds of eligible citizens still took part.
-However, among these participants, 27.9% did not adhere to the official line, opting instead to selectively vote for individual candidates.
-When all votes are combined, only 49.4% of the electorate – less than the symbolically significant 50% – fully followed the Party’s directives.
+Cuba is a single-party system that rejects pluripartidism and does not hold competitive, free and fair elections.
+Within the single-party system, elections for the National Assembly are held regularly, and the National Assembly, in turn, elects the executive.
+The candidate nomination process includes effective screening mechanisms that prevent candidates from running without official approval.
+However, citizens have the option to abstain from voting, cast blank or null votes, or selectively vote for candidates – contrary to the Communist Party’s expectation that citizens vote for the entire list of candidates.
+Voting is not mandatory, but there is strong mobilization and social pressure to participate.
+In the March 2023 elections, more than 24% of the Cuban electorate chose to abstain, 6.2% of votes cast were left blank and 3.5% were declared invalid – clear signs of disapproval.
+Nevertheless, two-thirds of eligible voters participated.
+Among these participants, 27.9% did not adhere to the official line, opting instead to selectively vote for individual candidates.
+When all votes are combined, only 49.4% of the electorate – less than the symbolically significant 50% – fully followed the party’s directives.

 Free and fair elections